cdisc-org/DataExchange-ODM-LinkML/README.md

 - Scope for adoption limited to life sciences community so far, relatively young project
 - Conversion to JSON-LD is not mature so JSON-LD needs separate handling

-# Steps to convert to JSON-LD and LinkML
+# Conversion of to JSON-LD and LinkML

 ## Strategy
 Break down the XML Schema into a consumable format, then pick one of the target frameworks to work on first.
 Ideally the one that most helps bootstrap the next format